PrefectHQ/prefect/docs/ui/overview.md

 - Radar flow and task dependency visualizer
 - Logs

-You can filter the information displayed in the UI by time, flow status, and tags.
+You can filter the information displayed in the UI by time, flow state, and tags.

 ## Using the Orion UI